akka/akka-persistence-cassandra/docs/src/main/paradox/cleanup.md

 The `akka.persistence.cassandra.cleanup.Cleanup` tool can retrospectively clean up the journal.
 Its operations include:

 * Delete all events for a persistence id
-* Delete all events and tagged events for the `eventsByTag` query
 * Delete all snapshots for a persistence id
 * Delete all snapshots and events for a persistence id keeping the latest N snapshots and all the events after them.